 - Disable wake on wrist raise.
-There are Apple Watch models that use a gyroscope and accelerometer to instantly turn on the display.
+There are Apple Watch models that use a gyroscope and accelerometer to turn on the display instantly.
 This is for easy viewing whenever you raise your wrist.
 But this also means that any time you raise your wrist, the display will activate, resulting in the battery life slowly draining.

 To keep the battery life from getting drained, you should disable the wake-on wrist raise feature.
 Head to Settings > General > Wake Screen and toggle off wake Screen on Wrist Raise.